Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

 The call-up comes amid a growing campaign by exhausted reservists who accuse the Israeli government of perpetuating the war for political reasons and failing to bring home the 50 remaining hostages, 20 of whom are believed to be alive.

 The hostages' families and former army and intelligence chiefs have also expressed opposition to the expanded operation in Gaza City.
-Most of the families want an immediate ceasefire and worry that an expanded assault could imperil securing the hostages' release.
+Most of the families want an immediate ceasefire and worry that an expanded assault could imperil the surviving hostages.

-Guy Poran, a retired air force pilot who has organized veterans campaigning to end the war, said many reservists are spent after repeated tours lasting hundreds of days and resentful of those who haven't been called up at all.
-Most now just want to return to their lives.
+Guy Poran, a retired air force pilot who has organized veterans campaigning to end the war, said many reservists are spent after repeated tours lasting hundreds of days and resent those who haven't been called up.

 “Even those that are not ideologically against the current war or the government's new plans don't want to go because of fatigue or their families or their businesses,” he said.

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman reported from Tel Aviv, Israel, and Magdy reported from Cairo.
-Associated Press reporter Edith M. Lederer at the United Nations contributed.